Toontown-Event-Horizon/panda-utils-docs/source/introduction.rst

   It is commonly referred as the "workspace folder" and determined by checking the cwd (current working directory).
 * We do not join palettes of multiple different models together.
-Doing so may reduce the project size in some cases.
+Doing so may reduce the project size and/or increase game performance in some cases.
+You may still emable this yourself if you want to, using i.e. production-only custom script step.
 * We usually use semi-absolute texture paths (i.e. ``phase_1/maps/asset-name.png``) instead of model-relative (i.e. ``../../maps/asset-name.png``).
 This requires proper Panda3D configurtion and also does not allow copying models around between phases.
+Panda Utils also supports relative paths if the model and the texture are in the same folder, i.e. ``asset-name.png`` or ``textures/asset-name.png``, and will use them automatically if possible.

 .. warning:: The Egg syntax tree module does not guarantee the validity of the Egg file after any operation.
    The model is guaranteed to be syntactically correct, but may be semantically incorrect.